 Several nonprofit organizations have missions to help patients access treatments by assisting with out-of-pocket costs.

-These programs can be beneficial for those seeking assistance covering costly new brand-name medications such as those used to treat cancer.
+These programs can be beneficial for those seeking assistance with the cost of new brand-name medications, such as those used to treat cancer.

 The PAN Foundation is one popular patient assistance nonprofit that has helped many Americans.

 Medicare also has a helpful patient assistance lookup tool where you can search by the name of the drug you need help affording.
-Sometimes these programs require patients to be under certain income thresholds.
+Sometimes these programs require patients to meet specific income thresholds.

 Recommended for you: